CMA Awards 2017: Who are the country music performers and nominees?

 There will also be several paired peformances.
 Kelsea Ballerini and Reba McEntire will perform together, and Brad Paisley will team up with Kane Brown.

 An Oct.
-27 release announced that "an unprecedented opening collaboration will feature Eric Church, Lady Antebellum, Darius Rucker, Keith Urban and more."
+27 release announced that Eric Church, Lady Antebellum, Darius Rucker and Keith Urban will take part in "an unprecedented opening collaboration."

 Who has the most nominations?